Alison Fraser: Career

-Her feature films include Socks and Bonds, Family Games, Blowtorch, Commentary, Jack and His Friends (with Sam Rockwell), Me and Him, Mixing Nia, In the Blood, The Mice War, Tommy Battles the Silver Sea Dragon, and The Thing About My Folks.
+Her feature films include Socks and Bonds, Family Games, Blowtorch, Commentary, Jack and His Friends (with Sam Rockwell), Me and Him, Mixing Nia, In the Blood, The Mice War, Tommy Battles the Silver Sea Dragon, The Thing About My Folks, and Landscape with Invisible Hand.
 She can also be seen in the Bright Eyes music video for their song, First Day of My Life, directed by her Secret Garden co-star, John Cameron Mitchell.
 She authored an interview with Anthony Newley which was published in Time Out.
 Fraser also appeared in video games Grand Theft Auto IV, Grand Theft Auto V and Mafia III.

 She has made three solo albums, A New York Romance, Men in My Life and Tennessee Williams: Words and Music.

-In 2004, Fraser sang the National Anthem at Fenway Park.
+In 2004, Fraser sang the national anthem at Fenway Park.

 In 2009, Arthur Laurents cast Fraser in an original play, Come Back, Come Back, Wherever You Are which premiered at the George Street Playhouse.
 The play was directed by Laurents himself and featured Tony-winning actress, Shirley Knight.
 Also with Knight, Fraser appeared in the 2012 world premiere of Tennessee Williams' final full-length play In Masks Outrageous and Austere.

 In 2010, playwright and performer Charles Busch cast Fraser in his new comedy, The Divine Sister, a play satirizes the cinematic portrayal of nuns.
 Fraser played Sister Walburga.
 Fraser then originated the role of Arsinoe in David Ives' comedy The School For Lies at Classic Stage Company.

 On December 16, 2013, Fraser joined the First National Tour of Wicked in the role of Madame Morrible.

 In 2015, Fraser appeared in four episodes of the Showtime television series Happyish as both Ma Keebler and Boots.

 From October 6 to November 22, 2015, Fraser performed in the world premiere of Michael John LaChiusa's musical First Daughter Suite at the Public Theater, in the roles of Nancy Reagan and Betty Ford.
 For her performance, Fraser received nominations for both the Lucille Lortel Award and Drama Desk Award for Outstanding Featured Actress in a Musical.

 In the fall of 2017, Fraser performed a limited run of playwright Aaron Mark's new play Squeamish.
 The one woman show was presented by All For One Theater (AFO) at Theatre Row's Beckett Theatre.
 Squeamish ran October 6 – November 11, 2017.
 For Squeamish, Fraser received a 2018 Outer Critics Circle nomination for Outstanding Solo Performance.

 In April 2021, AudioFile named Fraser a recipient of its Earphones Award for her audiobook narration of Alexander Nemerov's novel, Fierce Pose.

+In 2023, the Off-Broadway Alliance honored Fraser with its "Legend of Off-Broadway" award.